 Coronado home prices are not only among the most expensive in California, but Coronado real estate also consistently ranks among the most expensive in America.

-The armed forces are a huge part of the life in Coronado, employing 16.71% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Professional, scientific, and technical services industries employ 14.33% and 13.03% of the civilian workforce, respectively.
+15.84% of the workforce is employed in the armed forces, making the military a huge focus of life in Coronado.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Professional, scientific, and technical services and Healthcare industries respectively employ 15.33% and 14.51% of the civilian workforce.

 Also of interest is that Coronado has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Coronado telecommute to their jobs.
-Overall, about 22.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.69% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Coronado is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Coronado is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Coronado in 2010 was $49,037, which is wealthy relative to California and the nation.
-This equates to an annual income of $196,148 for a family of four.
-However, Coronado contains both very wealthy and poor people as well.
+The per capita income in Coronado in 2010 was $54,525, which is wealthy relative to California and the nation.
+This equates to an annual income of $218,100 for a family of four.

 Coronado is a very ethnically-diverse city.
 The people who call Coronado home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coronado residents report their race to be White, followed by Black or African-American.
 Coronado also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.53% of the city’s residents.
-Important ancestries of people in Coronado include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 14.49% of the city’s residents.
+Important ancestries of people in Coronado include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Coronado is English.
 Other important languages spoken here include Spanish and Tagalog.